auth0/docs/articles/applications/guides/view-application-type-first-party.md

 ---
-title: View an Application Type: First-Party or Third-Party
+title: View an Application Type - First-Party or Third-Party
 description: Learn how to check whether an application is registered with Auth0 as a first-party or third-party app.
 toc: true
 topics: